 - Select “All files in one partition”

-- Select “Finish partitioning and write changes to disk”.
-Your machine will be installed.
+- Select “Finish partitioning” and write changes to disk.
+Debian for PIAF will be installed.

 Now you have installed PBXinaflash, you need the run the PBX configurator tool.
-What this tool does is prepare your installation for your network.
 It will detect your IP, ask whether you are behind a NAT and confirm these with you.
 You get to choose a subdomain and admin credentials for your PBX.
 Afterwards you will be presented with a summary page to login to your PBX.
-Save it and don’t loose it!!
+Save it and don’t lose it!!
 Visit this guide for step by step instructions

 Here’s a quick overview of what needs to happen before you can start making and receiving calls.
 You’ll need an account with at least one phone number for people to call you (known as a DID), and you’ll need an account to place outbound calls to plain old telephones throughout the world.
 Phones connect to extensions in 3CX to work with PBX in a Flash.
 Extensions talk to trunks to make and receive calls.
 3CX uses outbound routes to direct outgoing calls from extensions to trunks, and FreePBX uses inbound routes to route incoming calls from trunks to extensions to make the phones actually ring.
 In a nutshell, that’s how a PBX works.
 There are lots of bells and whistles that you can explore down the road.
 3CX now has some of the best documentation in the business.
 Start here.